Why Tarangire National Park in Tanzania is Worth Visiting

 Tarangire Park features an excellent selection of budget, mid-range, and luxury safari lodges.

-There are fantastic tented lodges that provide luxury ‘glamping’ accommodation in Tarangire Park.
+There are excellent tented lodges offering luxury ‘glamping’ accommodation in Tarangire Park.
 The national park also features campsites for budget-friendly camping safaris.
 Some of the more upmarket lodges offer honeymoon safaris with romantic extras.

 In Tarangire National Park, accommodation is at safari lodges and camps.
-There are some good Tarangire National Park hotels near the national park, but we recommend staying at safari lodges in and around the park.
+There are some good hotels near Tarangire National Park, but we recommend staying at safari lodges within or near the park.

 Tarangire Park Wildlife & Conservation

-Tarangire National Park is home to an abundance of animals.
+Tarangire National Park is home to abundant wildlife.
 Plentiful sightings of elephants, wildebeest, and zebras are almost guaranteed.

-You are almost sure to see many buffalos, hippos, giraffes, and various antelope species in Tarangire.
+You are almost sure to see many buffalo, hippos, giraffes, and various antelope species in Tarangire.

 In Tarangire Park, you'll see all kinds of antelopes, including waterbuck, dik-dik, eland, reedbuck, hartebeest, impala, gazelle, and both greater and lesser kudu.